-In 2014, Alberta Environment and Parks (then known as Alberta Environment and Sustainable Resource Development) released the latest Fish Conservation and Management Strategy for Alberta.
+In 2014, the Alberta government released the latest Fish Conservation and Management Strategy for Alberta.

 The Strategy provides a framework for our Ministry to ensure Alberta's fish benefit present and future Albertans.
 Within this mandate is the responsibility of managing the sustainability and conservation of our fish resources.